xpack/vscode-xpack-extension-ts/README.md

 Note: this example assumes the presence of a toolchain, like GCC or clang.

+## IntelliSense only for top folders

+TL;DR - open separate packages as separate workspace folders.

+Due to the specifics of the VS Code C/C++ extension, IntelliSense is available only if the package is in the top of the workspace folder.

+In other words, when opening a workspace folder with multiple packages, IntelliSense will not be enabled.

+The correct solution is to open all packages as workspace folders, either separately or via a `.code-workspace` file.

 ## Known Issues

 - unless told not to do so, **npm** picks `package.json` from anywhere in